bmwcarit/Emma/doc/readme-emma.md

 * The `<NAME>` has to contain full names of the sections or objects

 #### `categoriesObjectsKeywords.json` and `categoriesSectionsKeywords.json`
-The categories keywords config files are used to categorize objects and sections to user defined categories by using only substrings of their names.
+The categories keywords configuration files are used to categorise objects and sections to user defined categories by using *substrings* of their names.
-These files are optional, if no categorization needed, these config files do not need to be created.
+These files are *optional*.
+If no categorisation is needed, these configuration files do not need to be created.
-This function can be used for example to group the software components of one company together which will make the results easier to understand.

-The `categoriesObjectsKeywords.json` is used for the objects and the `categoriesSectionsKeywords.json` is  used for the section categorization.
+The `categoriesObjectsKeywords.json` is used for the objects and the `categoriesSectionsKeywords.json` is  used for the section categorisation.
-The objects and sections will only tried to be categorized by these files if the categorization by the `categoriesObjects.json` and `categoriesSections.json` files failed.
-If they could not be categorized, then the software will assign them to a category called `<Emma_UnknownCategory>` so they will be more visible in the results.
+If no matching category keywords was found the software will assign them to a category called `<Emma_UnknownCategory>`.

-These config files have to have the following format:
+These configuration files have to have the following format:

 ```json
 {